Monthly Archives: September 2019

 I started dinner with a bowl of the Chalfonte Clam Chowder, which is made in a rich roux of butter, flour and heavy cream studded with fresh sweet clams.
 God, it was heaven on a nice crisp night.
 You could taste the sweet clams and the richness of the cream in every spoonful.
 I ordered an additional appetizer and had the Corn Meal Fried Oysters with the homemade remoulade sauce.
 These were delicious.
 I received a generous portion of sweet oysters which were plump and well breaded with a coating of egg and cornmeal.
 The were lightly pan-fried and were crunchy on the outside and moist and fresh on the inside.

 My entrée was Lucille’s famous crab cakes, which are more like a crab croquette.
-You got one nice sized crab cake, which was filled with fresh sweet crab, fresh bread crumbs and seasonings which are lightly fried being crisp on the outside and moist and creamy on the inside.
+You got one nice sized crab cake, which was filled with fresh sweet crab, fresh breadcrumbs and seasonings which are lightly fried being crisp on the outside and moist and creamy on the inside.
 Each bite I got a nice mouthful of wonderful fresh shredded crab.
-The crab cake came with a side of freshly made creamy coleslaw and a side of the stewed kale that Lucille had been shredded earlier in the afternoon.
+The crab cake came with a side of freshly made mashed potatoes and a side of the string beans that Lucille had been prepared earlier in the afternoon.

 Lucille Thompson.jpg